-If you have a vegetable garden or are thinking of starting one, tomatoes (Lycopersicon esculentum) are likely on your list of plants to grow.
-If you're looking for a variety that has flavorful, all-purpose fruits, a tomato called "Better Boy" could be the perfect choice.
+Are you wondering how to grow 'Better Boy' tomatoes?
+If you have a vegetable garden or are thinking of starting one, growing tomatoes (Lycopersicon esculentum) is likely on your list.
+If you're looking for a variety that has flavorful, all-purpose fruits, a tomato called 'Better Boy' could be the perfect choice.
 An indeterminate plant that keeps growing all season long, this plant thrives in strong light and good garden soil, with just a little extra care ensuring a heavy yield.
 Tomatoes are grown as annuals in all parts of the United States.

-Sow "Better Boy" seeds indoors about six or eight weeks before you expect outdoor temperature to stay above 45 degrees Fahrenheit at night, using moist sterile potting soil or soil-less mix.
-Cover seeds with 1/8 inch of mix and, once seedlings appear, keep them in a sunny spot or under fluorescent grow lights.
+Sow 'Better Boy' seeds indoors about six or eight weeks before you expect outdoor temperature to stay above 45 degrees Fahrenheit at night, using moist sterile potting soil or soil-less mix in a seed starting tray.
+Cover seeds with 1/8 inch of mix and, once seedlings appear, keep them in a sunny spot or under grow lights.
 You can also buy seedlings at a garden center but, in either case, harden plants off for a week or two by gradually increasing their exposure to outdoor air and light.

 Sun, Soil and Water

 'Better Boy' tomatoes thrive and fruit heavily when grown in a spot that gets full sun, with six hours of sun a minimum for good results.
 They also need fertile soil.
 When planting, add 2 or 3 inches of compost to the bottom of each hole, along with a handful of bonemeal.
 Tomatoes also need magnesium for a good start.
 Add 1 teaspoon of Epsom salts to each hole to provide this mineral.